Most incompatible measurements and sum-of-squares optimisation: Preliminaries

 \section{Preliminaries}

 We start by fixing some notations used in this work: $k$ will always be the number of measurements, $d$ the dimension of the underlying Hilbert space, and $n_1,\ldots,n_k$ the numbers of outcomes.
-As for the indices, $x\in\{1,\ldots,k\}$ will label the measurements and $a\in\{1,\ldots,n_c\}$ the outcome, so that a set of measurements will be denoted by $\{\{A_{a|x}\}_a\}_x$, often abbreviated $\{A_{a|x}\}$.
-Denoting $\delta$ the Kronecker delta and $\vj=j_1,\ldots,j_k$, we can state the definition of compatibility, also called joint measurability.
+As for the indices, $x\in\{1,\ldots,k\}$ will label the measurements and $a\in\{1,\ldots,n_x\}$ the outcome, so that a set of measurements will be denoted by $\{\{A_{a|x}\}_a\}_x$, often abbreviated $\{A_{a|x}\}$.
+Denoting by $\delta$ the Kronecker delta and $\vj=j_1,\ldots,j_k$, we can state the definition of compatibility, also called joint measurability.
 A set $\{A_{a|x}\}$ of measurements is jointly measurable if it admits a parent measurement, that is, a measurement $\{G_\vj\}_\vj$ such that, for all $a$ and $x$,

-From this dichotomic definition, one can further define incompatibility measures by quantifying the robustness of the incompatibility of $\{A_{a|x}\}$ when adding various types of noise~\cite{DFK19}.
+From this dichotomic definition, one can further define incompatibility measures by quantifying the robustness of the incompatibility of $\{A_{a|x}\}$ when adding various types of noise, we refer to~\cite{DFK19} for the definitions and geometric interpretations of these measures.
 There also exists a distance-based quantifier~\cite{TKKB23} for which some methods developed in this work may apply, although we do not address this formally.
 The incompatibility measures we consider can be cast as semidefinite programming (SDP) instances~\cite[Appendix~E.1]{DFK19}; here we recall some of these definitions.

 We also recall some inequalities between these measures~\cite[Appendix~B]{DFK19}:

 They simply follow from the computation of the objective function for $\irg$ using the optimal solution of $\ird$ or $\irr$.